Polyhaze/Volte/README.md

 ### Invite SIVA
 > [SIVA-dev](https://discordapp.com/oauth2/authorize?scope=bot&client_id=410547925597421571&permissions=8) **By default, this has the Administrator permission checked.
 Keep this if you're using the support system.
 If you're not, feel free to uncheck.
 It's still advised to keep it checked.**

 > [SIVA-public](https://discordapp.com/oauth2/authorize?client_id=320942091049893888&scope=bot&permissions=8) **By default, this has the Administrator permission checked.
-Keep this if you're using moderation, you should keep it checked.**
+If you're using moderation, you should keep it checked.**